What stage are you at?

 Level 2 Certificate in Principles of Business and Administration

-All vision2learn courses are subject to availability.
+All courses offered with vision2learn are subject to availability.
 It is only possible to study on one of our courses at any one time.

 Am I eligible?

 Because the courses on offer are fundable by the government’s Skills Funding Agency, to study with us you must be:

 - a resident of England

 - a UK or EU resident of three years or longer or be able to provide proof that you have settled status in the UK if you are not a UK or EU national